 Fund 10 – General Fund

 This fund receives the revenues from the school finance formula.
 It is a governmental fund under GAAP (generally accepted accounting principles) and accounts for the revenues and expenditures for the educational program and most school district operations.
 All money received by a school corporation from taxes and other sources must be accounted for in the General Fund except money required by law to be accounted for in another fund.
-Expenditures include employee salaries and benefits (except nutrition, community education), textbooks, tuition, open enrollment, supplies, contracted services, travel, etc.
+Expenditures include employee salaries and benefits (except nutrition and community education), textbooks, tuition, open enrollment, supplies, contracted services, travel, etc.

 Fund 21 – Student Activity Fund

 Money from student-related activities such as admissions, activity fees, student dues, student-fundraising events, or other student-related co-curricular or extracurricular activities is deposited in this fund.
 Expenditures for interscholastic athletics, student councils, clubs, and other student activities are in this fund.

 Fund 22 – Management Fund